mrkamin/School-Library-Ruby/README.md

 # 📖 School-Library-Ruby <a name="about-project"></a>

-> This is an app built with ruby that allows you to Add new students or teachers, Add new books, Save records of who borrowed a given book and when.
+> This is an app built with ruby that allows you to Add new students or teachers, Add new books, Save records of who borrowed a given book and when returned

 ## 🛠 Built With <a name="built-with"></a>